 Challenges with mental health and addiction are inextricably linked, making this a complex area of health.
 The TBDHU works with a number of partners to develop program and initiatives to decrease stigma, and provide resources and supports for those who are living with and navigating challenges with their mental health and substance use.

-Please visit our Mental Health and Addictions page for more information.
+Please visit Mental Health Support for more information.

-Related information can be found on our Alcohol and Other Drugs page.
+Related information can be found on Alcohol and Other Drugs.

 Mental Health and the LGBTQ Community